 Overall reduced but wood products are a growing percentage.
 Since 2017 wood products have been involved in one-third of all combustible dust incidents.
 This year is trending towards a lower number but when counted as a whole, wood products account for over one-third of combustible dust incidents.

 No surprise here, the wood industry remains as one of the industries with the most fires and explosions.
 Failing to take safety measures in a woodworking factory can bring catastrophic consequences, given how flammable wood dust can be.
 Check out this post on how technology can help you take these safety measures.

 From 2017 to 2019 the dust collector was among the most common causes for combustible dust incidents.
 This year, it is projected for that number to go down by nearly half.
 Investing in smart technology to properly manage wood dust would significantly bring that number down.

-The only thing more important than profits in manufacturing, is safety.
-From catastrophic events such as covered in this report, to the health of employees, the losses are far too great to not be proactive.
+The only thing more important than profits in manufacturing is safety.
+From catastrophic events such as those covered in this report to the health of employees, the losses are far too great to not be proactive.